Art, Beauty and Life Part III – The Peace-crafting Power of Art

 Suggested Reading: “Refractions: A Journey of Faith, Art, and Culture” by Makoto Fujimura

-“The task of art is enormous.
+Quote of the Day: “The task of art is enormous.
 Through the influence of real art, aided by science, guided by religion, that peaceful co-operation of man, which is now maintained by external means – by our law-courts, police, charitable institutions, factory inspection, and so forth, - should be obtained by man’s free and joyous activity.
 Art should cause violence to be set aside.” – Leo Tolstoy

 While art does not need a higher purpose other than expressing beauty, we as artists are called to bring peace through our creativity.

-makers, for they will be called sons of God.”
+Matthew 5:9 says, “Blessed are the peacemakers, for they will be called sons of God.”

-eirenepoios, which can be interpreted as “to make or do peace,” suggesting that Jesus is encouraging humanity to not just keep peace but to engage in peacemaking.
+The Greek word for peacemakers is eirenepoios, which can be interpreted as “to make or do peace,” suggesting that Jesus is encouraging humanity to not just keep peace but to engage in peacemaking.
 In the Bible, peace means not only the freedom from all trouble, but enjoyment of all that is good.

 Makoto Fujimura is a New York-based artist and has become a voice of bi-cultural authority on the nature and cultural assessment of beauty, by both creating it and exploring its forms.
 His paintings address the creative process and explore what it means to see.